Askaniy/TrueColorTools/ReadMe.md

 ## Databases

 ### Spectra database structure
-Data listed in JSON5 files can be of two types: reference and photometric.
-There are no restrictions on their order and relative position at all (data block and its reference block can be in different files), but it is usually convenient to list the sources at the beginning of the file, then the spectra.
+The JSON5-formatted database stores two types of data: references and (photo)spectral objects.
+There are no restrictions on their order and relative position (data block and its reference block can be in different files), it is usually more convenient to list the sources at the beginning of the file or right before the spectra they describe.

-The object name may contain indicators for the GUI and the color table, the template is `(index) name: note (info) | reference`.
+The object name may contain formatting indicators for the GUI and the color table, the template is `(index) name: note (info) | reference`.
 The contents of the brackets are placed in the upper left corner; colon followed by a note; what appears after a vertical bar is reference(s) and is placed in the upper right corner.
 The naming conventions in the GUI may vary and try to follow naming standards in astronomy.

 The brightness scale is not strictly tied to physical quantities.
-Using the `albedo` key, you can indicate that the appropriate spectrum is scaled and the brightness in the range 0 to 1 should be treated as reflectance.
-The scaling task can be left to the program by specifying a wavelength or filter for which the albedo is known.
-Optional internal standard is irradiance spectral density measured in W / (m² nm).
+Using one of the logical albedo keys (`is_geometric_albedo`, `is_spherical_albedo`, `is_albedo`), you can indicate that the appropriate spectrum is scaled and the brightness should be treated as reflectance factor.
+You can also tell the program to scale the spectrum by albedo in a band through the following keys: `geometric_albedo`, `spherical_albedo`, `albedo`.

-For the visible range, there are two main types of albedo: geometric and spherical.
 Geometric albedo is a reflection coefficient at the zero phase angle (normal albedo is now not distinguished from geometric albedo).
 It is usually brighter than the spherical albedo, the ratio of all incident light to all reflected light.
 If one is not specified in the database or can't be calculated from the phase function, TCT uses a [theoretical model](https://ui.adsabs.harvard.edu/abs/2019A%26A...626A..87S/abstract) to convert one to the other for the appropriate brightness display mode.
 If no albedo is specified, the object will not be displayed in albedo modes (exception for the `star` tag).
 The `albedo` key indicates both albedos at once, but it is not recommended.

 Phase functions are used to calculate phase integral, which is used to convert between spherical and geometric albedo.
 The name and function parameters are stored as `[name, {param1: value1, ...}]`, each value can go with uncertainty. `Hapke` model also calculates albedo, therefore `[filter/nm, name, params]` format is supported to indicate reference spectral range (it will have no effect for other models).